top of page

 • Management and professional roles

-ECE is the invisible infrastructure behind every workforce initiative.
-If there aren’t enough qualified, credentialed ECE teachers and caregivers, parents can’t work, employers can’t retain staff, and “workforce development” becomes a slogan instead of a reality.
+While these sectors are important, none of them function without one essential component: someone caring for their children so they can show up to work.
+That “someone” is the early childhood education workforce.
+ECE serves as the invisible infrastructure behind every workforce initiative.
+If there aren’t enough qualified, credentialed ECE teachers and caregivers, parents cannot work, employers cannot retain staff, and “workforce development” becomes a slogan instead of a reality.

 • Manage classrooms and learning environments